Zwill1/PHP-PRODUCT-UPLOAD-V2/README.md

 - Allows Logins and Logout
 - Uses Sessions.
 - Sets log in details to local storage and deletes when logged out.
+- Includes an option to filter products on home page.
+- Has pagination on home page and log in page.

 ## Registration